vikatgen/tak23-node-api-basics/INSTALLATION.md

 ## Troubleshooting

 ### Database Connection Issues
-- Ensure MySQL server is running
-- Verify database credentials in `.env`
+- Verify the SQLite database file path in `.env`
+- Ensure the project directory is writable (for SQLite file creation)
-- Check if the database exists
+- Check if migrations have been run successfully

 ### Port Already in Use
 - Change the `PORT` variable in `.env` to an available port
 - Or stop the process using port 3006

 ### Migration Errors
-- Ensure database is accessible
+- Ensure the project directory is writable for SQLite file creation
 - Run `npx prisma db push` for development
 - Check Prisma schema syntax in `prisma/schema.prisma`
+- Delete the SQLite file and re-run migrations if schema changes cause conflicts